google-research/football/gfootball/doc/observation.md

 ### `extracted` (aka SMMWrapper)

-Simplified spacial (minimap) representation of a game state.
+Simplified spatial (minimap) representation of a game state.
 It consists of several 72 * 96 planes of bytes, filled in with 0s except for:

 *   1st plane: 255s represent positions of players on the left team